Architects of Systemic Change

 Ms. Nyva Levine is a servant‑hearted educator and systems strategist whose work bridges data, equity, and legacy‑rooted leadership.
 As a Blueprint Steward and member of the WWX17 Board of Directors, she brings a dynamic blend of instructional expertise, administrative insight, and community advocacy—ensuring that WWX17’s mission is carried with both precision and compassion.

-Since 2020, Ms. Levine has served the homeless population through grief-informed care and systemic redesign.
-Her professional journey includes roles as teacher leader, mathematics coach, Learning Network Specialist, and Assistant Principal, culminating in her current position as a Data Analyst for Fort Worth ISD.
-Her work centers on identifying patterns, building responsive systems, and equipping educators to foster inclusive environments where every learner is seen and supported.
+Since 2020, Ms. Levine has served the homeless population through grief‑informed care and systemic redesign, helping WWX17 build programs that honor lived experience and strengthen community resilience.
+Her professional journey includes roles as teacher leader, mathematics coach, Learning Network Specialist, Assistant Principal, and now Data Analyst for Fort Worth ISD.
+Across each role, she centers her work on identifying patterns, building responsive systems, and equipping educators to create inclusive environments where every learner is seen, supported, and valued.

 Ms. Levine holds a Bachelor of Science in Elementary Education, an Associate of Science in Spanish, a Master’s in Curriculum and Instruction, and a Principal Certification—each credential reflecting her commitment to designing educational systems that remember.
 She is also a proud member of Alpha Kappa Alpha Sorority, Inc., where she continues her legacy of service and sisterhood.